ntelx/nxfolio-db/README.md

 UNITSYSTEM|Metric or English/Imperial|METRIC, ENGLISH|
 VESSELROLE|pre-carriage, on-carriage, next vessel||

-## Usage
-Use examples liberally, and show the expected output if you can.
-It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.

 ## Support
-Tell people where they can go to for help.
-It can be any combination of an issue tracker, a chat room, an email address, etc.
+For support, please see the community page ntelx.com.

 ## Roadmap
 The NXFolio Open Source project is releasing and enhancing the NXFolio software in several iterative releases.
 The first release focuses on the large, comprehensive, relational database model that is the foundation for the software and data management, ensuring the data tables and updated initial reference data are deployable in the latest release of the open source database PostGres.
 The next phase will focus on the data integration engine known as NXFolio-X, providing legacy support for EDI messaging and custom data formats converted into standardized NXFolio XML.
 The web-based business application, the NXFolio user interface, will be the focus of the following release.
 Lastly, NTELX will incorporate the DCSA APIs into NXFolio, enhancing interoperability using this emerging open source standard that covers various APIs such as electronic bills of lading and track and trace.

 NXFolio Open Source releases are planned along the following general timeline:
-* v1.0, Data Model: 15 June 2022
+* Data Model: June 2022
-* v1.0, NXFolio-X: 10 Aug 2022
+* NXFolio-X: Aug 2022
-* v1.0, NXFolio UI: 7 Sep 2022
+* NXFolio UI: Sep 2022
-* v1.0, DCSA APIs: 5 Oct 2022
+* DCSA APIs: Oct 2022

 ## Contributing
-State if you are open to contributions and what your requirements are for accepting them.

-For people who want to make changes to your project, it's helpful to have some documentation on how to get started.
-Perhaps there is a script that they should run or some environment variables that they need to set.
-Make these steps explicit.
-These instructions could also be useful to your future self.

-You can also document commands to lint the code or run tests.
-These steps help to ensure high code quality and reduce the likelihood that the changes inadvertently break something.
-Having instructions for running tests is especially helpful if it requires external setup, such as starting a Selenium server for testing in a browser.

-## Authors and acknowledgment
-Show your appreciation to those who have contributed to the project.
+We welcome code contributions to address bugs, add features and functionality, or improve the data model or reference data.

 ## License
 NXFolio is licensed under the permissive open source Apache license.

 This license requires that NTELX be notified if the software is to be used for proprietary purposes.
-NTELX requests that along with this notification, that NTELX be granted permission to reference your organization's proprietary use in NTELX's company literature an information on the NXFolio Open Source project.
+NTELX requests that along with this notification, that NTELX be granted permission to reference your organization's proprietary use in NTELX's company literature and information on the NXFolio Open Source project.

-## Project status
-If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
-Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
-You can also make an explicit request for maintainers.